British North Borneo Herald: History

 After the entry into force of the Royal Charter for the North Borneo Chartered Company on 1 November 1881, the company faced with the task of creating a functioning governmental structure for the acquired territory.
 The resolutions passed by the Court of Directors, the highest administrative body of the company in London, required efficient distribution within the administrative units in North Borneo as well as among the shareholders and investors of the company.
 For this reason, the first sixteen-page edition of the periodical "The North Borneo Herald and Official Gazette" appeared on 1 March 1883, in Kudat, the first capital of North Borneo.

 For the monthly publication of the newspaper and the printing in the Dent Road no. 1, Thomas J. Keaughran, a former reporter of The Straits Times was responsible.
 The single price was 10 cents, while the annual subscription was 1.50 Straits dollar.
+Alongside the founding publisher Keaughran, the founding editor of the Herald was Robert Dudley Beeston.

-In 1883, Sandakan was raised as the new capital instead of Kudat, and this herald moved their place of publication to the new administration area.
+In 1883, Sandakan was raised as the new capital instead of Kudat, and the Herald moved their place of publication to the new administration area.
 The editorial and printing from 1885 to 1891 were by W. J. Rozario.
-From 1 January 1896, the herald turned into a four-day appearance.
+From 1 January 1896, the Herald turned into a four-day appearance.
 The price per issue was still 10 cent, while the annual subscription including postal delivery increased to 2.50 Straits dollar.

 The last edition appeared in 1941.
 Following the Japanese occupation in January 1942, especially when the Japanese marched into the town of Sandakan on 19 January; the journalistic activities were forbidden with immediate effect.
 The end of the operation under the North Borneo Chartered Company on 26 June 1946 also sealed the fate of the Herald, while the Official Gazette continued to exist as a memorandum of the British colonial government until 1963.